Mekari Qontak

 Field

-Specific information can be stored about a customer, such as their name or email address.
+Specific information you can save about a customer, such as their name or email.

 First Touch

-The first point of contact a customer has with a company or salesperson.
+The first time a customer talks to a company or salesperson.

 Follow